-FBI links men’s rights lawyer to N.Y., California killings
+FBI links men’s rights lawyer to N.J., California killings

-LOS ANGELES (AP) - Federal investigators have evidence linking the killing of a men’s rights lawyer in California to the suspect in the ambush shooting of a federal judge’s family in New Jersey, authorities said Wednesday.
+LOS ANGELES (AP) - Federal investigators have unspecified evidence linking the killing of a men’s rights lawyer in California to the suspect in the ambush shooting of a federal judge’s family in New Jersey, authorities said Wednesday.

 The evidence allegedly connects Roy Den Hollander, another men’s rights attorney who was found dead of a self-inflicted gunshot wound the day after an attack that killed the judge’s son and wounded her husband, to the death of Marc Angelucci in San Bernardino County, California.

-Note: This story’s headline has been corrected to reflect that one of the killings took place in New Jersey, not New York.